<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 image-table

-In the case of Donna Rutter, a seasoned CPA with a 30-year career, the transition is evident.
-Rutter, who has spent the majority of her career in Dallas and Fort Worth, enjoyed a work style with considerable flexibility even before the pandemic.
-This flexibility allowed her to reside in her dream home in Rocky Creek Ranch, located approximately 20 minutes from downtown Fort Worth.
-However, the onset of the pandemic necessitated a shift to a fully remote work arrangement.
+It is clear that Donna Rutter, a successful CPA with 30 years of experience, has gone through a change.
+Rutter, who has spent most of her working career in Dallas and Fort Worth, has always preferred working in a flexible environment even before the COVID-19 pandemic.
+This flexibility allowed her to live in the house of her dreams, which was in Rocky Creek Ranch, approximately 20 minutes from downtown Fort Worth.
+But then the pandemic happened, and everyone had to switch to full-time remote work.

-Rutter's story mirrors a broader trend observed in the real estate market.
-According to a Redfin report from September, approximately 10% of U.S. home sellers are relocating due to return-to-work policies.
-This statistic signifies a notable shift from the dominant remote-work policies that influenced housing market behavior for over three years.
-Kastle Systems, a security services provider, reported that average office attendance in major U.S. cities was around 50.5% of the pre-pandemic level, illustrating the gradual resurgence of in-person work.
+The case of Rutter shows a more general trend that has been observed in real estate.
+According to a September report by Redfin, about 10 percent of U.S. home sellers are relocating due to return-to-work policies.
+This is quite different from the pre-pandemic world, where people’s remote-work policies shaped housing market activities for the last three years.
+This was after Kastle Systems, a security services company, noted that office attendance in major U.S. cities was still 50.5% below the pre-pandemic level.

 Featured Video